 Even though the presumption is that Hoffa was killed by a mob hitman, his body has never been found.
 Additionally, investigators could not build a strong enough case to charge any of the mob-connected figures who were most likely involved in the murder.
 The case remains an open investigation to this day, though Jimmy Hoffa was officially declared dead in 1982.

-The reality is that nobody knows for sure what happened to the infamous union leader and no forensic investigation to-date has ever amounted to anything approaching a clear picture of what happened to him.
-Still, theories abound; many of them are well-known and adequately gruesome to garner continued public fascination.
+The reality is that nobody knows for sure what happened to the infamous union leader and no forensic investigation to date has ever amounted to anything approaching a clear picture of what happened to him.
+Still, theories about Jimmy Hoffa’s death abound; many of them are well-known and adequately gruesome to garner continued public fascination.

 Arguably the most well-known and enduring theories about Jimmy Hoffa’s disappearance is that he was shot, dismembered, frozen, and then buried in the cement foundation of Giants Stadium, then-located in East Rutherford, New Jersey.

-The story first entered the public consciousness in 1989 when Donald Frankos gave an interview to Playboy Magazine where he claimed that Hoffa was killed by a New York Irish mafia boss by the name of Jimmy Coonan and buried at the home field of the New York Giants and New York Jets football teams.
+This story of Jimmy Hoffa’s death first entered the public consciousness in 1989 when Donald Frankos gave an interview to Playboy Magazine where he claimed that Hoffa was killed by a New York Irish mafia boss by the name of Jimmy Coonan and buried at the home field of the New York Giants and New York Jets football teams.

 According to Frankos, after Coonan shot Hoffa with a silenced .22-caliber pistol in a house in Mt.
 Clemens, Michigan, he and New York Mafia hitman John Sullivan cut up Hoffa’s body with a power saw and meat cleaver, bagged up the body parts, and stored them in a freezer for months.